Section 5 – Employees

 - In any other case, the location is in the local municipality or metropolitan area where the organization’s place of business is located.

 An expense allowance paid to an elected officer is not taxable to the extent it is not more than one-third (half in Quebec) of the salary and allowances received in connection with his/her duties.
-However, as of 2019, the allowance will be taxable for federal purposes if is non-accountable.
+However, since 2019, the allowance is taxable for federal purposes if is non-accountable.